 Measurement and Reporting

-Key considerations for measuring performance include:
+Key considerations to measure performance include:

-- • Consider a diverse set of process, structural, and outcome measures to track both practice transformation and quality improvement.
+- • Consider a diverse set of process, structural, and outcome measures to track both practice transformation and quality improvement;

-- • Align measures (both in selection and measure specifications) across state initiatives to enable policymakers and providers to focus on key priorities.
+- • Align measures (both in selection and measure specifications) across state initiatives to enable policymakers and providers to focus on key priorities;

-Tying payment to quality is an essential feature of value-based APMs.
-When developing APMs, there are different types of quality measures that can be tied to payment, including outcome, process, structural, and patient experience measures (see text box).[i]
-Measures may be state-driven or nationally-validated through organizations such as the National Quality Forum[ii] or the Consumer Assessment of Healthcare Providers and Systems (CAHPS).[iii]
+Tying payment to quality is an essential feature of VBP methodologies.
+Different types of quality measures can be tied to payment, including outcome, process, structural, and patient experience measures.[i]
+Measures may be state-driven or nationally-validated through organizations such as the National Quality Forum or the Consumer Assessment of Healthcare Providers and Systems (CAHPS).

-Process Measures: Measures that assess whether an action took place.
+Process measures: Measures that assess whether an action took place.

-Structural Measures: Measures conditions or infrastructure of a practice.
+Structural measures: Measures conditions or infrastructure of a practice.

-Outcome Measures: Measures results of health care services provided to patients.
+Outcome measures: Measures results of health care services provided to patients.

-Patient Experience Measures: Measures how patients perceive their care.
+Patient experience measures: Measures how patients perceive their care.

 Source: National Quality Forum.
 “ABCs of Measurement.”
-Accessed November 15, 2017. https://www.qualityforum.org/Measuring_Performance/ABCs_of_Measurement.aspx as seen in Rachel Yalowich and Kitty Purington, Utilizing Measures in Value-Based Purchasing to Incentivize Integrated Care (Portland, ME: National Academy for State Health Policy, 2017).
+Accessed November 15, 2017. https://www.qualityforum.org/Measuring_Performance/ABCs_of_Measurement.aspx, as seen in Rachel Yalowich and Kitty Purington, Utilizing Measures in Value-Based Purchasing to Incentivize Integrated Care (Portland, ME: National Academy for State Health Policy, 2017).

 Consider a diverse set of process, structural, and outcome measures to track both practice transformation and quality improvement.

-|2017 UDS Clinical Performance Measures:
+|2017 UDS Clinical Performance Measures

 Source: Health Resources & Services Administration, “Uniform Data System (UDS) Resources,” accessed September 29, 2017, https://bphc.hrsa.gov/datareporting/reporting/index.html.

-By changing how care is delivered, FQHCs have the capacity to impact cost and quality for services provided directly by the FQHC (such as improving diabetes management), and for patient outcomes that involve the broader health system (such as reducing unnecessary emergency department utilization).
+Select measures that create accountability for practices to improve patients’ overall health.
+By changing how care is delivered, FQHCs have the capacity to impact cost and quality for services they provide directly (such as improving diabetes management), and for patient outcomes that involve the broader health system (such as reducing unnecessary emergency department utilization).
 States can help promote this accountability by selecting a diverse set of measures that includes primary care prevention and chronic care measures, as well as outcome measures that indicate improved care management and coordination, such as decreased emergency department utilization and inpatient readmissions.
 Early discussions with stakeholders about these issues is critical to developing a shared vision of accountability for health care outcomes.

 |Oregon Care STEPs

 *Denotes an encounter that is automatically recorded as a Care STEP in the patient’s electronic health record.

-As states adopt value-based APMs that move away from an underlying fee-for-service (FFS) methodology toward a population-based APM, they may lose some detail on service utilization provided by FFS claims data.
+As noted earlier, FQHCs may not be in the practice of documenting all services provided in each patient encounter in their own payment systems or in Medicaid claims.
 To monitor underutilization and assess changes in how care is delivered, some states track utilization of non-billable patient contacts, such as patient outreach (phone calls, text messages, use of electronic health record online patient portal), care coordination, and group visits or patient education.
-Oregon measures these interactions with patients, which it calls Care STEPs.[xvi]
-While certain encounters are recorded automatically, Oregon providers manually document the majority of Care STEP measures in the FQHC’s electronic health record systems (see text box).[xvii]
-FQHCs submit a Care STEPS report to the state quarterly.[xviii]
-Colorado is developing similar measures that will be incorporated into its population-based PMPM APM.
+Oregon measures these interactions with patients, which it calls Care STEPs.
+While certain encounters are recorded automatically, Oregon providers manually document the majority of the Care STEPs in their FQHCs’ electronic health record systems.[viii]
+FQHCs submit Care STEPS reports to the state quarterly.[ix]
+Colorado is planning to incorporate similar measures in the VBP methodology it is developing.

 [i] National Quality Forum.
 “The ABCs of Measurement.”
-Accessed September 29, 2017. https://www.qualityforum.org/Measuring_Performance
+Accessed September 29, 2017. https://www.qualityforum.org/Measuring_Performance/ABCs_of_Measurement.aspx.

-[ix] Heath Resources & Services Administration.
+[ii] Heath Resources & Services Administration.
 “2017 Reporting Requirement.”
 Accessed November 20, 2017. https://bphc.hrsa.gov/datareporting/reporting/2017udsreportingrequirements.pdf.

-[xviii] Oregon Health Authority, Oregon Health Plan Section 1115 Quarterly Report (Salem, Oregon: Oregon Health Authority, 2017) http://www.oregon.gov/oha/HPA/HP-Medicaid-1115-Waiver/1115Waiver/First%20Quarter%202017.pdf
+[ix] Oregon Health Authority.
+Oregon Health Plan Section 1115 Quarterly Report (Salem, Oregon: Oregon Health Authority, 2017). http://www.oregon.gov/oha/HPA/HP-Medicaid-1115-Waiver/1115Waiver/First%20Quarter%202017.pdf.